DavidAppleyard.com

 forgone + foregone

-The only meaning of forgo is to relinquish a right to something or do without it, e.g. 'Since the warranty had expired he had forgone his right to free repair service'.
+The only meaning of forgo is to relinquish the right to something or do without it, e.g. "Since the warranty had expired, he had forgone his right to any free repairs".

-(2) As a verb in literature forego means 'precede in time or place'.
+(2) As a verb in literature, the form forego means "precede in time or place".

 (3) A foregone conclusion is an easily predictable outcome.